Allianz Global Assistance Travel Insurance Review

 Allianz Global Assistance vs. John Hancock

-John Hancock also has much more generous coverages than Allianz Global Assistance.
-For example, its cheapest plan starts with $50K in medical, an amount that’s only available with Allianz Global Assistance’s most expensive plans.
+John Hancock also has much more generous coverages than Allianz.
+For example, its cheapest plan starts with $50,000 in medical, an amount that’s only available with Allianz Global Assistance’s most expensive plans.
 John Hancock also includes on optional “Cancel for Any Reason” upgrade on all of its plans — a nice feature for those looking for 100% insurance.

 Allianz Global Assistance vs. Travelex

-Because Travelex also covers kids under 18 for free, families are likely to find themselves shopping between the two companies.
-Travelex only covers trips up to 180 days in length (and anything over 30 days will earn an additional $8/day charge), but if your family’s trip is under that time period, we recommend going with Travelex.
+Because Travelex also covers kids under age 18 for free, families are likely to find themselves shopping between the two companies.
+Travelex only covers trips up to 180 days in length (and anything over 30 days will earn an additional $8 per day charge), but if your family’s trip is under that time period, we recommend going with Travelex.
 Its coverage limits are much more customizable than Allianz Global Assistance’s.

-Travelex also makes it easy to beef up your medical or evacuation coverage on any of its plans, whereas Allianz Global Assistance doesn’t allow any wiggle room.
+Travelex also makes it easy to beef up your medical or evacuation coverage on any of its plans, whereas Allianz doesn’t allow any wiggle room.
 Like John Hancock, Travelex also offers a “Cancel for Any Reason” upgrade on all of its plans.
-Our customer service experience was much more positive with Travelex than Allianz Global Assistance, as well — our phone calls were answered almost immediately, and its reps were extremely knowledgeable about every plans’ details.
+Our customer service experience was much more positive with Travelex than with Allianz, as well — our phone calls were answered almost immediately, and its reps were extremely knowledgeable about plan details.

 Allianz Global Assistance Travel Insurance FAQ